cgmorton/et-demands/docs/example.rst

 The study area shapefile then needs to be projected to the CDL spatial reference, and converted to a raster that all of the other prep scripts will reference.
 The following will buffer the study area extent by 300m.
 The "cdl" parameter is needed to get the CDL spatial reference and grid size. ::

-    > python ..\et-demands\prep\build_study_area_raster.py -shp gis\huc8\wbdhu8_albers.shp --cdl ..\common\cdl --year 2010 --buffer 300 --stats -o
+    > python ..\et-demands\prep\build_study_area_raster.py --zones gis\huc8\wbdhu8_albers.shp --cdl ..\common\cdl --year 2010 --buffer 300 --stats -o

 Weather Stations
 ----------------
 In order to generate the ET-Demands static input files, the user must provide a weather station point shapefile with at least one feature.
 The shapefile must have columns/fields of the station ID, the corresponding zone ID, and the station latitude, longitude, and elevation (in feet).
-Currently these fields must be named NLDAS_ID, HUC8, LAT, LON, and ELEV_FT respectively.
-There is some support in the scripts for using HUC10s and eventually counties will also be natively supported.
+Currently these fields must be named NLDAS_ID, [HUC8, HUC10, or COUNTYNAME], LAT, LON, and ELEV_FT respectively.
 These fields are hard coded into the scripts, but they may eventually be set and modified using an INI file.

 To use the example study area, make a "gis\stations" subfolder and then copy all of the files in the example station shapefile from the github repository example folder.
 The example station is the centroid of a single 4km cell from the `University of Idaho Gridded Surface Meteorological Data <http://metdata.northwestknowledge.net/>`_ that is located in the study area. ::